Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 If you’ve been reading my work on polyamory recently, you’ll know that I have come to dislike relationships with lots of rules.
 In general, I believe that adults shouldn’t be imposing rules and restrictions on one another and that all parties in a relationship should have an equal voice in the issues and agreements that impact them.

-I understand the implse here.
+I understand the impulse here.
 Financial struggles can be terrifying and you want to make sure the person you’ve entangled your finances with is going to meet their obligations.
 Here’s the thing, though: if they’re going to, you don’t need the rule.
 And if they’re not going to, the rule won’t protect you anyway.

 What you can and should do, instead of trying to restrict your partner(s) or place strict rules on them about how they manage their money, is make agreements about shared money and set boundaries around your own money and relationship to financial matters.

-Agreements about shared money can look like:
+Agreements about shared money that work in polyamory can look like:

 • “We will each put $x into the joint account when we get paid each month.
 This money is for bills, groceries and household expenses but not for fun or discretionary spending.”